 Executive Director, Board Member

-Dr. Ayodele Thomas is the inaugural Associate Vice President for Diversity, Equity, Inclusion and Belonging in University Human Resources at Stanford University.
+Dr. Ayodele Thomas is the Associate Vice Provost for the Office of IDEAL Advancement at Stanford University.
+She was the inaugural Associate Vice President for Diversity, Equity, Inclusion and Belonging in University Human Resources from 2021-2024 and a lecturer for more than 15 years.
 For more than 30 years, Dr. Thomas has been dedicated to developing and implementing strategic, effective diversity, equity and inclusion initiatives, inspired by her own experiences as the first Black woman to receive a Ph.D. in Electrical Engineering from Stanford University.
-She served on the Board of Directors for the Stephanie Brown Cadet Foundation which provided scholarships to Bay Area high school graduates who excel in volunteerism from 2008-2016.
+She served on the Board of Directors for the Stephanie Brown Cadet Foundation which provides scholarships to Bay Area high school graduates who excel in volunteerism from 2008-2016.
 In 2015, she became the Director of the CAAAE Greene Scholars Program, a STEM enrichment program for African American grade school students in the San Francisco Bay Area and in 2016 became the Executive Director of Greene Scholars.
 Ayodele resides in Santa Clara, California, with her husband and two children, both of whom are Greene Scholars.

 Tasha Castañeda